SIGPLAN/SIGPLAN.github.io/Newsletters/CACM/Papers.md

 title: "SIGPLAN CACM Research Highlights Nominated Papers"
 ---

+### Selected November 2014

+> Title: <a href="http://dl.acm.org/citation.cfm?id=2594293">Doppio: Breaking the Browser Language Barrier</a>
+> Authors: John Vilk, Emery Berger, University of Massachusetts
+> Venue: PLDI 2014

+The authors build a JavaScript-based framework, Doppio, in which unmodified programs can be executed within a web browser.
+They do this by creating a runtime environment in JavaScript that supports basic services such as sockets, threading, and a filesystem that are not otherwise supported within the browser.
+The authors demonstrate the framework by implementing an in-browser JVM and an in-browser runtime for C++.
+The paper is an engineering tour de force.
+The paper should appeal to a wide audience because of the ubiquity of the browser (and thus the utility of their systems), and because it is broad in scope.

+> Title: <a href="http://dl.acm.org/citation.cfm?id=2541958">Uncertain\<T\>: a First-order Type for Uncertain Data</a>
+> Authors: James Bornholt, Australian National University, Todd Mytkowicz and Kathryn S. McKinley, Microsoft Research
+> Venue: ASPLOS 2014

+Programmers increasingly have to reason about, and write code, that depends on values that are approximate.
+Such values result from sensor readings, the use of approximate hardware, or dependence on a statistical reasoning software component such as machine learning.
+This paper presents a practical and well-motivated solution to this problem based on creating a generic type, Uncertain\<T\>, that captures the underlying semantics of uncertain data.
+The authors illustrate their idea with concrete examples of its use, motivating it as increasingly important abstraction for developers to have and use.

 ### Selected July 2014

 > Title: <a href="http://dl.acm.org/citation.cfm?doid=2500365.2500617">Functional Geometry and the Traite' de Lutherie</a>